seung-lab/chunkflow/README.md

 ## Features
 - **Composable** operators.
 The chunk operators could be composed in commandline for flexible usage.
 - **Hybrid Cloud Distributed** computation in both local and cloud computers.
 The task scheduling frontend and computationally heavy backend are decoupled using AWS Simple Queue Service.
-The computational heavy backend could be any computer with internet connection and Amazon Web Services (AWS) authentication.
+The backend could be any computer with internet connection and Amazon Web Services (AWS) authentication.
 - **Petabyte** scale.
 We have used chunkflow to output over eighteen petabyte images and scaled up to 3600 nodes with NVIDIA GPUs across three regions in [Google Cloud](https://cloud.google.com/), and chunkflow is still reliable.
 - Operators work with **3D** image volumes.
 - You can **plugin** your own code as an operator.